adambozzo1/GraphicsProject/README.md

 "RaptorsLogo-MAIN" folder has a sphere which spins and a torus which rotates in z axis, also few lighting tweaks were done on the torus.

 "TextPotion-TORONTO_RAPTORS" contains text which we failed to integrate with the main logo.
-The text was meant to placed on top of the torus in a curve formation resembling the actual raptors logo.
+The text was meant to be placed on top of the torus in a curve formation resembling the actual raptors logo.

 Part marks for all that work would be trully appreciated.
 Thank you!